-- 1. Every physician holding a physician dispensing facility permit issued by the Board of Pharmacy shall keep complete and accurate records of the acquisition and disposition of all controlled substances that come into his/her possession to be dispensed.
+1. Every Physician Dispensing Facility Permit issued by the Board of Pharmacy shall keep complete and accurate records of the acquisition and disposition of all controlled substances.
 An annual inventory shall be conducted on all controlled substances.
-These records shall include: - a.
+These records shall include:

+- a.
 A current dated and signed inventory of all controlled substances on hand on the inventory date; - b.
 Complete and accurate records of receipt of all controlled substances; - c.
 Complete and accurate records of disposition of all controlled substances.